Transition Education Laws

 5. Massachusetts Chapter 688 (better known as the “Turning 22” law) was enacted in 1984 to provide a planning process for young adults with severe disabilities as they leave special education and transition into the adult service system.
 For more information go to the Chapter 688 page.

-Looking for transition information from Massachusetts Department of Elementary and Secondary Education?
+Looking for transition information from the Massachusetts Department of Elementary and Secondary Education?

 1. Watch this Federation for Children with Special Needs webinar on understanding the law and the transition planning process.